-The first batch of payments through the program, which assists eligible seniors and adults with disabilities with a rebate of up to $1,000 on property taxes or rent paid in 2023, will be distributed starting Julio 1.
+The first batch of payments through the program, which assists eligible seniors and adults with disabilities with a rebate of up to $1,000 on property taxes or rent paid in 2023, will be distributed starting July 1.

 “I couldn’t be more pleased to see these rebates going out to our seniors and our Pennsylvanians with disabilities,” said Senator John I. Kane.
 “This program and it’s expansion shows what we can do when we put the needs of our most vulnerable citizens first.
 I was proud to vote for the expansion of this rebate program because I believe in doing everything we can to support our seniors and those with disabilities.
 It’s heartening to know that these rebates will make a significant difference in the lives of who receive them.”

 “The Property Tax Rent Rebate program has long been a lifeline for Pennsylvanians – and in my first year, we expanded the PTRR program and passed the largest targeted tax cut for our seniors in nearly two decades,” said Governor Josh Shapiro.
-“As a result of that expansion, rebates will begin going out to more than 442,000 Pennsylvanians all across the Commonwealth – including to 80,000 first-time filers who weren’t eligible last year – starting next Lunes.
+“As a result of that expansion, rebates will begin going out to more than 442,000 Pennsylvanians all across the Commonwealth – including to 80,000 first-time filers who weren’t eligible last year – starting next Monday.
 This is a big deal for our seniors – and it’s proof that we can work together in a bipartisan manner to get stuff done.”

 New this year, thanks to legislation that Senator Kane supported and voted for, the rebate was expanded to increase the maximum rebate amount and income limit.
 Now, an additional 175,000 Pennsylvanians, including 2,300 in Chester County, and 4300 in Delaware County are eligible.
 Furthermore, many residents who already qualified will see their rebates increase –some by nearly double.